chris-greening/spyrograph/_posts/2023-04-08-customizing-the-location-of-our-visualizations-using-python-and-spyrograph.md

   <img src="{{ site.url }}{{ site.baseurl }}/images/example_with_origin.gif" alt="A fixed circle with a bright green dot at its center is tracing a shape">
 </p>

 By default, the origin is set at the coordinate (0, 0), placing the fixed circle's center at this location.
-However, by customizing the origin, we can shift the entire pattern to a different point in the Cartesian plane, thus altering the overall appearance and position of the trochoid curve.
-This customization can be useful when creating intricate designs, combining multiple shapes, or positioning the curve relative to other elements in a broader composition
+However, by customizing the origin, we can shift the entire pattern to a different point in the Cartesian plane, thus altering the overall appearance and position of the trochoid curve

 Keep in mind that changing the origin only affects the position of the pattern, not its shape or size.
 To modify the trochoid curve's actual geometry, you would need to adjust other parameters such as the radii of the fixed and rolling circles (`R`, `r`) or the distance (`d`) of the trace point from the rolling circle